-Currently, it is mandated in Texas that all automobile insurance companies doing business offer underinsured and uninsured motorist coverage as a part of the standard Texas personal automobile insurance policy.
+It is currently mandated in Texas that all automobile insurance companies doing business offer underinsured and uninsured motorist (UM/UIM) are covered as a part of the standard Texas personal automobile insurance policy.
 The purpose of this is to protect insured policyholders against the negligent acts of “financially irresponsible” motorists.
-However, often these cases are confusing, complex, and cannot be handled by people who are not familiar with the legal system or insurance industry.
+However, these cases are often confusing, complicated.
+They cannot be handled by people who are not familiar with the legal system or insurance industry.
 We have extensive experience helping people navigate underinsured and uninsured motorist issues and claims.

-Contact us today to schedule a free consultation with a proficient and aggressive Las Cruces uninsured motorist accident attorney who can help you assert and protect your rights.
+Contact us today to schedule a free consultation with a proficient and aggressive uninsured motorist accident attorney who can help you assert and protect your rights.

 Know Your Rights And Options

-Texas currently has no insurance verification program, which means there is no system to check who currently has insurance or sufficient coverage.
-Many people do not know that every policy in New Mexico and Texas has to have uninsured motorist provisions and coverage in it by law, but insurance companies often find a way to deny paying out when a claim is made on this coverage.
-Also, when an accident involves a pedestrian, his or her own auto insurance will cover him or her even though he or she is not in a car.
+Texas currently has no insurance verification program, which means there is no system to check who has insurance or sufficient coverage presently.
+Many people do not know that every policy in New Mexico and Texas has to have uninsured motorist provisions and law coverage.
+Still, insurance companies often find a way to deny paying out when a claim is made on this coverage.
+Also, when an accident involves a pedestrian, their own auto insurance will cover him or her even though they are not in a car.

 Additionally, because uninsured motorist claims are contract claims, the statute of limitations is four years.
-The four years begins to run when the insurance company denies the uninsured motorist claim, not on the date of the accident giving rise to the underinsured auto injury claim.
+The four years begin to run when the insurance company denies the uninsured motorist claim, not on the accident’s date giving rise to the underinsured auto injury claim.
 This underscores the importance of having a knowledgeable and efficient attorney on your side.

-Moreover, the insurance carrier has to have written rejections in its policy, but an individual policyholder may not know this and may lose important rights by blindly complying with an insurance company’s decisions or accepting a denied claim on its face.
+Moreover, the insurance carrier has to have written rejections in its policy.
+Still, an individual policyholder may not know this and may lose significant rights by blindly complying with an insurance company’s decisions or accepting a denied claim on its face.

 We can help prevent this type of situation from occurring.
-Even if a client is told there is no insurance and they cannot recover, we encourage you to speak with Rob Lovett because a lot of times there is available coverage, including when other members of the household may have insurance policies to make claims upon.
-Texas and New Mexico both allow injured parties to stack claims from other sources of insurance in order to recover the compensation they need to cover their injuries and damages.
+Even if a client is told there is no insurance and cannot recover, we encourage you to speak with our team because there is available coverage, including when other household members may have insurance policies to make claims upon.
+Texas and New Mexico both allow injured parties to stack claims from different insurance sources to recover the compensation they need to cover their injuries and damages.